frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 "Now after he had washed their feet and put on his garments, when he had reclined again, he said to them, 'Do you know what I have done to you?'"
 (John 13:12).

-The Master Teacher is now about to break down for his students, little by little, so that they get the message, because, as always---"too dull of wit, too slow of heart" (cf. Luke 24:25)---there\'s a whole pile of things they don\'t get.
+The Master Teacher is now about to break down for his students, little by little, so that they get the message, because, as always---"too dull of wit, too slow of heart" (*cf*.
+Luke 24:25)---there\'s a whole pile of things they don\'t get.

 "'You call me Master and Lord, and you say well, for so I am.
 If I, therefore, the Lord and Master, have washed your feet, you also are to wash the feet of one another'" (John 13:13-14).